-Organic gardeners often wonder how to kill grass and eliminate lawns without using herbicides -- and without excessive work.
-Well, there's an easy and natural way to do the job in preparation for opening up planting beds, a method that involves using newspapers to smother your lawn.
-The job goes pretty quickly, but the smothering process takes several months to play out, so lay the newspapers down in fall if you aspire to be gardening in the spot by next spring.
+Organic gardeners often wonder how to kill grass and eliminate lawns without using herbicides—and without excessive work.
+There's an easy and natural way to do the job in preparation for opening up planting beds.
+It's a method that involves using newspapers to smother your lawn, which also gives you a chance to recycle the newspapers.

 - The layer of newspapers must be thick: about 10 sheets.

 When you are through laying newspapers, go back and spread a layer of mulch (5 or 6 inches) uniformly over the newspapers.
 A thick layer of mulch will press the newspapers tightly against the lawn, which will smother the grass faster.
-Now that you're done working with the newspapers, you may spray some water over the entire area, further packing down the mulch and get the sod to rot faster.
+Now that you're done working with the newspapers, spray some water over the entire area.
+This will further pack down the mulch and get the sod to rot faster.

 Now you just wait (at least several months) for the layer of newspapers and mulch to kill the grass.
 Sod, newspapers, and mulch will eventually all break down, adding nutrients to your soil.
 At that point, you'll be ready to start gardening in the space.

 Newspapers Versus Cardboard

 Many gardeners would like to convert a lawn area to a flower bed (without using herbicides) or start a vegetable garden from scratch, but the thought of rototilling, digging sod out by hand, or even renting a sod-cutter can be daunting.
 This is especially true if you have a large lawn area.